MAKEUP PRODUCTS (NON-PERMANENT)

 3356

-Chemicals associated with cancer can be found in food, water, and many other common products.
-Still, no category of consumer products is subject to less government management than cosmetics and other personal products, including Sally Hansen Smile Brightening Lip Treatment.
-While many of the contaminants and chemicals in cosmetics and personal care products likely pose little risk, being exposed to some is associated with worrying health concerns, such as cancer.
+Chemicals associated with cancer are found in water, food, and a lot of other commonly used goods.
+Still, no kind of consumer goods is accountable to less government inspection than cosmetics and other personal products, including Sally Hansen Smile Brightening Lip Treatment.
+While many of the chemicals and contaminants in cosmetics and personal care products almost certainly pose little risk, your exposure to a few has been associated with worrying health disorders, such as cancer.